amunategui/amunategui.github.io/_posts/2016-01-11-anomaly-detection-h2o.md

 ```

 <h3><a id="benchmark">Benchmark Random Forest Model</a></h3>
-Let's start by running a simple <a href='https://en.wikipedia.org/wiki/Random_forest' target='_blank'>random forest</a> model on the data by splitting it in two random protions (with a seed) - a training and a testing portion.
-This will give us a base score to measure our imporvements using autoencoding.
+Let's start by running a simple <a href='https://en.wikipedia.org/wiki/Random_forest' target='_blank'>random forest</a> model on the data by splitting it in two random portions (with a seed) - a training and a testing portion.
+This will give us a base score to measure our improvements using autoencoding.

 ```{r}